The Royal - Past, Present and Future

 Important facilities need constant maintenance and the layout of the hospital is inefficient.
 To refurbish our current hospital would have been extremely costly, lengthy and disruptive and still would not have provided patients with the environment they deserve.

-The new Royal opens its doors in 2018 and will set new standards of NHS care.
+The new Royal opens its doors very soon and will set new standards of NHS care.

 The vision for the new Royal is not a just a project to replace a crumbling and unloved building with a more modern and welcoming one.
 It is about creating a completely different kind of hospital at the heart of a radically renewed and improved local health service.